bertbesser/dvc-deps-management/blog-article.md

 ## The playground
 In [A walkthrough of DVC](https://blog.codecentric.de/en/2019/03/walkthrough-dvc/) we provided a companion project that showed how implementing a DVC-pipeline makes all of data loading, preprocessing, training, performance evaluation, etc. fully reproducible.
-The gist is that DVC versions raw data, (hyper-)parameters, code and trained models _together_.
+The gist is that DVC versions training data, (hyper-)parameters, code and trained models _together_.
 In the walkthrough we trained a model to classify hand-written numbers.
 You might want to step through the walkthrough first, such that you can get the most out of this post.

-[The GitHub repository](https://github.com/bbesser/dvc-deps-management) for this post contains a slightly extended variant of the walkthrough.
+[The GitHub repository](https://github.com/bbesser/dvc-deps-management) for the post you are reading now contains a slightly extended variant of the walkthrough.
+In particular, the GitHub repository contains a readily usable working environment in which you can follow along interactively.
+To prepare the article you are reading now, extensions to the original walkthrough are the following.
-In particular, the DVC project created as part of the walkthrough is pushed to GitHub such that it can easily be referenced as a dependency.
+First, the created DVC project is pushed to GitHub such that it can easily be referenced as a DVC-dependency.
-Moreover, the project's DVC cache is located in an Amazon S3 bucket.
+Secondly, the project's DVC cache is now located in an Amazon S3 bucket (see section [Configuring the S3 remote](#s3remote)), such that binary data (e.g. trained models) can also be accessed from the internet.

-To prepare the working environment (see the following code block), clone [the GitHub repository](https://github.com/bbesser/dvc-deps-management)
+To prepare the working environment (see the following code block), clone [the GitHub repository](https://github.com/bbesser/dvc-deps-management), change into the cloned directory, and start the working environment using `./start_environment.sh bash`.
+You will be 'logged in' to a newly created container.
-, change into the cloned directory, and configure variables at the top of the file `scripts/walkthrough.sh` to match your GitHub repository and S3 bucket (both must be empty and writable).
+From the prompt in the container, onfigure variables at the top of the file `/home/dvc/scripts/walkthrough.sh` to match your GitHub repository and S3 bucket (both must be empty and writable).
-Then, start the working environment using `./start_environment.sh bash` and you will be 'logged in' to a newly created container.
-From the container prompt, run `/home/dvc/scripts/walkthrough.sh` to automatically perform all steps from the walkthrough.
+Then, you might want to run `/home/dvc/scripts/walkthrough.sh` to automatically perform all steps from the extended walkthrough.
 After the walkthrough is finished, the GitHub repository and the S3 bucket will now contain the DVC project and its cache, respectively.

 <pre>